shtylman/handlebars.js/README.markdown

 // </ul>
 ```

-Whenever the block helper is called it is given two parameters, the argument that is passed to the helper, or the current context if no argument is passed and the compiled contents of the block.
-Inside of the block helper the value of `this` is the current context, wrapped to include a method named `__get__` that helps translate paths into values within the helpers.
+Whenever the block helper is called, besides being given the parameters like a normal helper, it is also given a 'context' object.
+This context object contains a field `fn` which is the compiled template for our block.
+Anything you pass as the argument to this function will become the local.
+To access your locals inside the block helper, just reference them from `this` as with normal helpers.

 ### Partials